googlecloudrobotics/core/docs/concepts/device_identity.md

 ## Authentication

-The authentication flow is used to transparently make cloud api calls work for on-prem robot clusters.
+The authentication flow is used to transparently make cloud API calls work for on-prem robot clusters.

 ![setup](device_identity_auth.png)